 The Mezzanine Loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
-The Mezzanine Loan had an interest rate of 9.75% per annum and a maturity date of January 1, 2024.
-Interest only payments were due monthly.
 On July 31, 2019, Mezzanine refinanced the Mezzanine Loan by entering into a new mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
-The prior Mezzanine Loan was paid off.
-Interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
+The interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
 Interest only payments are due monthly.
 As additional security for the new mezzanine loan, there is a limited guaranty executed by the Company in favor of Cred Reit Holdco LLC (the "Mezzanine Guaranty" and, together with the Mortgage Guaranty, the "Guaranties").

 The Guaranties are limited to what are commonly referred to as "bad boy" acts, including: (i) fraud or intentional misrepresentations; (ii) gross negligence or willful misconduct; (iii) misapplication or misappropriation of rents, security deposits, insurance, or condemnation proceeds; and (iv) failure to pay taxes or insurance.
 The Guaranties are full recourse guaranties under identified circumstances, including failure to maintain "single purpose" status which is a factor in a consolidation of Operating or Mezzanine in a bankruptcy of another person, transfer, or encumbrance of the Property in violation of the applicable loan documents, Operating or Mezzanine incurring debts that are not permitted, and the Property becoming subject to a bankruptcy proceeding.
 Pursuant to the Guaranties, the Partnership was required to maintain a certain minimum net worth and liquidity.
 Effective as of May 12, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for the \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
 Pursuant to the agreement, InterGroup is required to maintain a certain net worth and liquidity.
-As of June 30, 2022 and 2021, InterGroup is in compliance with both requirements.
+As of June 30, 2023 and 2022, InterGroup is in compliance with both requirements.
 Justice Operating Company, LLC is not meeting certain of its loan covenants such as the Debt Service Coverage Ratio ("DSCR") which would trigger the creation of a lockbox and cash sweep by the Lender for all cash collected by the Hotel, and under certain terms, would allow the Lender to request Operating to replace its hotel management company.
-The DSCR for Operating had been below 1.00 from third quarter of fiscal year 2020 to third quarter of fiscal year 2022 while it is required to maintain a DSCR of at least 1.10 to 1.00 for two consecutive quarters.
-However, such lockbox has been created and utilized from the loan inception and will be in place up to loan maturity regardless of the DSCR.
-Justice has not missed any of its debt service payments and does not anticipate missing any debt obligations for at least the next twelve months and beyond.
-Additionally, Operating's DSCR for the fourth quarter of fiscal year 2022 has reached 1.69 for the Mortgage Loan and 1.34 for the Mezzanine Loan.
+The DSCR for Operating had been below 1.00 from third quarter of fiscal year 2023 to fourth quarter of fiscal year 2023 to fourth quarter of fiscal year 2023 to lockbox has been created and tuilized from the loan inception and will be in place up to loan maturity regardless of the DSCR.
+Justice has not missed any of its debt service payments and does not anticipate missing any debt obligatio

 Each of the Loan Agreements contains customary representations and warranties, events of default, reporting requirements, affirmative covenants, and negative covenants, which impose restrictions on, among other things, organizational changes of the respective borrower, operations of the Property, agreements with affiliates and third parties.
 Each of the Loan Agreements also provides for mandatory prepayments under certain circumstances (including casualty or condemnation events) and voluntary prepayments, subject to satisfaction of prescribed conditions set forth in the Loan Agreements.
+The Company is working with various potential lenders to refinance its current senior mortgage and mezzanine debt which will mature on January 1, 2024.